by Nidhi Chaitanya

 Sleep more

-Sleeping as much as you need and want to, aids better hormonal balance, rejuvenates mental health, enhances skin texture, improves immunity, aids metabolism and increases overall stamina of the body.
-An ancient Indian quote goes ‘Nidraa samadhi-sthitih’ meaning, good restorative sleep is equivalent to a deep calming meditation.
+Sleeping as much as you need and want aids in better hormonal balance, rejuvenates mental health, enhances skin texture, improves immunity, aids metabolism, and increases overall body stamina.
+An ancient Indian quote goes, ‘Nidraa samadhi-sthitih’ meaning, good restorative sleep is equivalent to a deep calming meditation.
 Always aim at catching more shuteye!
-Turning in earlier is a great way to add more quality and quantity to your night-naps.
+Turning in earlier is a great way to add more quality and quantity to your night naps.

 Connect with Nature